Observation of superradiant bursts in a cascaded quantum system

-To further understand the role of coherence in the formation of the superradiant burst in our system, we superpose the light emitted into the forward-propagating mode with a local oscillator that is derived from the excitation laser and detuned by $\Omega_\text{LO}=2\pi\times 230$~MHz.
-From the intensity-intensity correlations of the resulting heterodyne signal, we infer the first-order coherence function of the light exiting the nanofiber, $g^{(1)}(t, t+\tau)$, which is modulated with the local oscillator detuning, $\Omega_\text{LO}$, see Supplemental Material~\cite{supplemental}.
-We plot the result of this analysis in Fig.~\ref{fig:heterodyne} for different pulse areas, $A$.
-The corresponding model predictions are shown as solid lines.
-In panels (a)--(c), we show $\mathcal{X}(\tau)=g^{(1)}(t=-2$~ns$, t+\tau)$, which is modulated at the local oscillator detuning.
-Since the signal at time $t=-2$~ns is dominated by the transmitted excitation laser light, $\mathcal{X}(\tau)$ effectively measures the first order cross correlation between the excitation laser light and the light emitted by the atoms.
-In panel (a), the atoms are not yet fully inverted ($A=0.93~\pi$), and we observe an oscillation with large visibility.
-This indicates that the emitted light is coherent with the laser.
-We extrapolate that $\mathcal{X}(\tau=0$~ns$)$ is negative, meaning that the light emitted by the atoms is phase shifted by $\pi$ with respect to the laser.
-This is expected for pulse areas smaller than $\pi$, since the field radiated by the induced atomic dipoles oscillates $\pi$ out of phase with the excitation laser, see Supplemental Material~\cite{supplemental}.
-Similarly, we observe large visibility in (c), however with opposite phase, i.e., $\mathcal{X}(\tau=0$~ns$)$ is positive.
-This is due to the fact that the atomic dipole switches sign for a pulse area larger than $\pi$.
-Importantly, however, for maximal inversion in (b), we do not observe interference, i.e. the visibility of the interference fringes is practically zero.
-This demonstrates that the emitted light is incoherent with respect to the excitation laser field, i.e., the observed superradiant burst is triggered by vacuum fluctuations that have a random phase with respect to the excitation laser.\\ In order to quantify the residual coherence with respect to the excitation laser, we repeat the measurement shown in Figs.~\ref{fig:heterodyne}(a)--(c) for even more pulse areas, $A$.
-We fit the function $C\cos(\Omega_\text{LO}t)$ to the data, with only the amplitude $C$ as a free parameter.
-The latter thus corresponds to the magnitude of $\mathcal{X}(\tau)$ averaged over $\tau$.
-Its modulus quantifies the average coherence of the emitted light with respect to the excitation laser, and is plotted as purple diamonds in Fig.~\ref{fig:heterodyne}(d).
-The corresponding model prediction is shown as the solid purple line.
-We also plot the time $t_\text{D}$ at which the peak power $P_f^\text{max}$ is emitted together with the model predictions.
-Note that this is the same data shown as a black dashed line in Fig.~\ref{fig:burst_vs_power}(a).
-We observe that the minimum of $|\langle\mathcal{X}\rangle_\tau|$ appears when the delay $t_\text{D}$ is longest, i.e., when the ensemble is maximally inverted.
+In the top of panels (a) to (c), we set $t_1=-2$~ns (i.e., when the excitation pulse is on) and $\tau>2$~ns (i.e., during the superradiant burst).
+Consequently, the interference signal corresponds to a cross-correlation between the excitation laser light and the superradiant burst emitted by the atoms.
+In panel (a), the pulse area is slightly below the point of maximal inversion, and we observe a beating pattern with near maximum visibility, $\mathcal{X}(t_1)\approx -0.5$, indicating that the emitted light is coherent with respect to the excitation laser field.
+Here, $\mathcal{X}(t_1)$ is negative, because the burst light emitted by the atoms is phase shifted by $\pi$ with respect to the laser, as expected.
+In panel (c), the ensemble is coherently driven beyond full inversion, and the atoms radiate in phase with the laser, indicated by $\mathcal{X}(t_1)\approx +0.5$.
+Importantly, however, for maximal inversion as shown in (b), we do not observe any interference fringes, $\mathcal{X}(t_1)\approx 0.0$, i.e., the emitted light features no fixed phase relationship with respect to the excitation laser field.
+In Fig.~\ref{fig:heterodyne}(d), we plot $|\mathcal{X}(t_1=-2~{\rm ns})|$ as a function of the pulse area $A$ (purple diamonds).
+In addition, we show the delay time, $t_\text{D}$, at which the peak power $P_f^\text{max}$ is emitted (orange dots).
+This is the same data shown as a black dashed line in Fig.~\ref{fig:burst_vs_power}(a).
+We observe that the minimum of $|\mathcal{X}|$ appears when the delay $t_\text{D}$ is longest, i.e., when the ensemble is maximally inverted.
 Interestingly, the coherence with respect to the laser features a dip which is much narrower than the region in which $t_\text{D}$ is larger than zero.
 This allows us to identify two regimes of superradiant burst dynamics in our experiment.
-First, in the light-red shaded area, the superradiant burst is incoherent with respect to the laser and therefore triggered by vacuum fluctuations, sometimes called superfluorescence~\cite{bonifacio1975cooperative}.
-Second, in the light-blue shaded regions, a burst appears, which is coherent with the excitation laser.
-Here, the phase synchronization is not spontaneous, but the phase is imprinted onto the ensemble by the excitation laser field.
+In the first regime close to full inversion, indicated by the light-red shaded area, the superradiant burst is incoherent with respect to the excitation laser and is therefore triggered by vacuum fluctuations.
+In this case, one sometimes speaks of superfluorescence~\cite{bonifacio1975cooperative}.
+In a second regime comprising a much broader range of pulse areas indicated by the light-purple shaded regions, the burst is coherent with the excitation laser.
+Here, the phase is imprinted onto the ensemble by the excitation laser field.